AAAzoubel/UserJourney/README.md

 ## 📂 Structure
 - `api-node-typescript/ → API code (port 3000)
 - `frontend/` → React code (App.tsx renders journey cards)
+- To access the projects, simply unzip both folders that were uploaded to Github.
 - `Journey` and `Touchpoint` interfaces define the structure of the received data

 ## ⚙️ Prerequisites